Efficient Scaling of LLM Training with Flexible Context Parallelism: Experiments

-\textbf{Scalability Analysis.} In this section, we analyze the performance of DHP on training clusters of different.
-We run experiments on 1, 2, 4, and 8 nodes (corresponding to 8, 16, 32, and 64 NPUs respectively) and record the token throughput.
-As shown in Figure~\ref{fig:scalability} The results show that as the cluster scale increases, while per-device throughput decreases due to growing communication overhead, DHP's flexible and dynamic scheduling strategy mitigates this reduction effectively.
-Specifically, when scaling from 1 node (8 NPUs) to 8 nodes (64 NPUs), DHP maintains and even improves its relative throughput against DeepSpeed (1x) increasing from 1.02x to 1.16x.
-In contrast, DeepSpeed's absolute throughput drops from approximately 2.0 to 1.7 k tokens/s, and Megatron-LM's throughput declines from 1.8 to 1.52 k tokens/s.
-This demonstrates that DHP achieves superior scalability by minimizing the negative impact of communication overhead as the cluster size expands.
+\textbf{Scalability Analysis.} In this section, we analyze the performance of FCP on training clusters of different sizes.
+We run experiments on 1/2, 1, 2, and 4 nodes (corresponding to 8, 16, 32, and 64 devices respectively) and record the token throughput.
+As shown in Figure~\ref{fig:scalability}, The results show that as the cluster scale increases, while per-device throughput decreases due to growing communication overhead, FCP’s flexible and dynamic scheduling strategy mitigates this reduction effectively.
+Specifically, when scaling from 1/2 node (8 devices) to 4 nodes (64 devices), FCP maintains and even improves its relative throughput against DeepSpeed (1x) increasing from 1.02x to 1.16x.
+In contrast, DeepSpeed’s absolute throughput drops from approximately 2.0 to 1.7 k tokens/s, and Megatron-LM’s throughput declines from 1.8 to 1.52 k tokens/s.
+This demonstrates that FCP achieves superior scalability by minimizing the negative impact of communication overhead as the cluster size expands.